Southwest Corridor Park

 The Southwest Corridor Park is the natural home to youth and family activities.
 The playgrounds, spraypools, sports facilities, gardens and open spaces, and the proximity of neighborhoods, schools, youth programs, churches, sports leagues and more, make it a natural focus for year-round activity.
-This page mentions some of the specific initiatives of the SWCPC and PMAC to develop a 'next generation' of park leadership.
+This page describes initiatives of the SWCPC and PMAC to develop a 'next generation' of park leadership.

-Read more: 2017 Annual Report and Park Highlights
+Read more about the mini-grant programs in our most recent annual report: 2017 Annual Report and Park Highlights